2025 Italian Grand Prix: Championship standings before the race

 Going into the weekend, Oscar Piastri led the Drivers' Championship with 309 points, 34 points ahead of teammate Lando Norris in second and 104 ahead of Max Verstappen in third.
-McLaren, with 584 points, led the Constructors' Championship from Ferrari and Mercedes, who are second and third with 260 and 248 points, respectively.
+McLaren, with 584 points, led the Constructors' Championship from Ferrari and Mercedes, who were second and third with 260 and 248 points, respectively.

 Entrants

 The drivers and teams were the same as published in the season entry list with two exceptions; Yuki Tsunoda at Red Bull Racing was in the seat originally held by Liam Lawson before the latter was demoted back to Racing Bulls from the Japanese Grand Prix onward, and Franco Colapinto replaced Jack Doohan at Alpine from the Emilia Romagna Grand Prix onward until at least the Austrian Grand Prix on a rotating seat basis.
 Before the race at Spielberg, it was confirmed that Colapinto would retain his seat with the team, effectively on a race-by-race basis.

 During the first free practice session, two teams fielded drivers who had not raced in more than two Grands Prix, as required by the Formula One regulations: